The Corruption of Economics

 After reading Poverty and Progress, we’ve been drawn a little further into it, becoming particularly interested in just how Henry George was hushed up.

-Gaffney describes a succession of scholars who worked on changing the landscape of economics, introducing almost mystical notions of capital, capital seeping into the land, the blurring of fundamentals, that would influence policy that gradually shifted more of the tax burden onto wage earners.
+Gaffney describes a succession of scholars who worked on changing the landscape of economics, notions of capital seeping into the land, the blurring of fundamentals, that would influence policy that gradually shifted more of the tax burden onto wage earners.

 The followers of George very well knew their way around classical economics, so the terms of economics had to be obfuscated, warped out of understanding.
 Academic courses were funded specifically to subvert Georgism.
 Academics teaching Georgist economics tended to lose their jobs.